 High school students can observe and analyze pulsars, The Milky Way and nearby galaxies and make a report about their observations.

-To do this properly, part of the telescope time is for the CAMRAS volunteers for approved own use, such as internal training, for experiments or observations, or to keep their knowledge and skills up to date.
+To use the telescope properly, part of the telescope time is for the CAMRAS volunteers for approved own use, such as internal training, for experiments or observations, or to keep their knowledge and skills up to date.